untitaker/awesome-mastodon/README.md

 * [Tootfinder](https://tootfinder.ch/) ([Mastodon](https://tooting.ch/@buercher)) - Proof of concept of an opt-in, full-text, global Mastodon search
 * [FeedSeer](https://news.feedseer.com/welcome) - shows you the most popular links that have appeared on your Mastodon feed over the past day
 * [Toot2Mail](https://github.com/eht16/toot2mail) - Generate notification emails from Mastodon toots, useful to passively follow users and hashtags
+* [untitaker/mastodon-list-bot](https://github.com/untitaker/mastodon-list-bot) - Using lists to build curated, slower feeds of people you follow.

 ### Toot management